fitchtech/azure-devops/docs/steps/code/dotNetTests.md

     # preSteps: Optional: inserts stepList after checkout and download
       preSteps:
         - script: echo add stepList of tasks into steps
+      version: '3.1.x' # Optional: if param has value, use dotNet version task inserted
+      feedRestore: '' # Optional: GUID of Azure artifact feed.
+Use when projects restore NuGet artifacts from a private feed
-    # dotNetTests: Required: list of dotNet test tasks that are inserted serially into steps
+    # tests: Required: list of dotNet test tasks that are inserted serially into steps
-      dotNetTests:
+      tests:
       # - projects: at least one projects item required at minimum
         - projects: '**[Uu]nit.[Tt]est*/*[Uu]nit.[Tt]est*.csproj' # Required: The path to the csproj file(s) to use.
 You can use wildcards and file matching pattern
           arguments: '--collect "Code Coverage" /p:CollectCoverage=true  /p:CoverletOutputFormat=cobertura /p:CoverletOutput=$(Common.TestResultsDirectory)\Coverage\' # Optional: dotNet Test arguments